garimameanstack2020/angular/README.md

-#welcome to angular todo app
+#welcome to angular todo app using 8.x